yunuservices/PatchBukkit/ARCHITECTURE.md

 ### Events

-Upon an event we just send the event to the `JvmWorker` via `JvmCommand::TriggerEvent` and let it handle it.
+Events are handled through a bidirectional bridge:
+ 1. Rust registers event handlers with Pumpkin using `PatchBukkitEventHandler`.
+ 2. When an event fires, Rust sends a `JvmCommand::FireEvent` to the `JvmWorker` with the event data serialized as a protobuf message.
+ 3. The Java side deserializes the event, fires it through the Bukkit event system, and returns whether it was cancelled.

 ### Commands